sbpkoundinya/PythonProgramming/README.md

 # Python
-This contains all files corresponding to Data Analysis in Python
+This contains all files corresponding to Python Programming Practice